5 Charts That Illustrate The Racial Bias In The Nonprofit World

 All Top-Level Candidates Start Out Equal

 As you can see in the pie chart, there’s not much difference between the baseline credentials of white people and people of color in the sector.
-The white population has a incrementally greater collection of bachelors and masters degrees, while people of color are more likely to have advanced doctorates or law or medical degrees.
+The white population has an incrementally greater collection of bachelors and masters degrees, while people of color are more likely to have advanced doctorates or law or medical degrees.

 Minorities Are More Interested in Being Promoted

-When BMP researchers asked the following question—”Are you interested in become an executive director/CEO of a nonprofit someday”—more than 50% of minority candidates said yes.
+When BMP researchers asked the following question—”Are you interested in becoming an executive director/CEO of a nonprofit someday”—more than 50% of minority candidates said yes.
 That’s actually 10% more than their white counterparts.

 But Recruiters and Hiring Boards Are Often Biased